SRGSSR/pillarbox-monitoring-transfer/scripts/README.md

 Recommended for: Situations where changes must be applied without waiting for the scheduled rollover.

-## Guidelines for Updating the ISM Policy
+## Guidelines for updating the ISM Policy

 To update the `events_policy` ISM policy in OpenSearch, you need the current `seq_no` and `primary_term`.
 This ensures that the update is performed safely and correctly.